microsoft/IgniteTheTour/MIG - Migrating Applications to the Cloud/MIG20/README.md

 1. Open up the Azure Portal and start a new Cloud Shell session
 1. Clone this repository: `git clone git clone https://github.com/microsoft/IgniteTheTour.git`
-1. Change into the `DEV - Building your Applications for the Cloud/DEV10/deployment` directory
+1. Change into the `MIG - Migrating Applications to the Cloud/MIG20/setup` directory
 1. Run the `deploy.sh` script: `./deploy.sh`

 The `deploy.sh` script will prompt you for the following information:

-* Azure subscription to install all the resources into
+* Azure Subscription to install all the resources into
-* The resource group name
+* An Azure Region in which to create resources (use 'az account list-locations' to get list - use the 'name' property for this script)
 * A prefix to apply the name of the resources created (this helps keep the names unique across all of Azure)
 * A username (to be used for all resources)
 * A password (to be used for all resources)